 - Persons who injured themselves in an accident

 According to UK Sepsis trust, there are about 150,000 cases of Sepsis each year and about 52,000 prove fatal.
 It also reports that approximately 14,000 of these UK deaths from sepsis were preventable.

-Cases of severe sepsis and septic shock where one experiences a dangerously low blood pressure drop due to sepsis – are medical emergencies.
+Cases of severe sepsis and septic shock where one experiences a dangerously low blood pressure drop are medical emergencies.

-An independent report by the National Confidential Enquiry, into patient outcome and death revealed delayed diagnosis of sepsis as the cause of more than 33% of the death cases.
-Diagnosing the condition early enough is very vital towards preventing deterioration and causing permanent damage thereby increasing chances of survival and total recovery.
+Delayed diagnosis of sepsis is the cause of more than 33% of sepsis death cases.
+This is according to an independent report by the National Confidential Enquiry, into patient outcome and death.
+Diagnosing the condition early enough is very vital towards preventing deterioration and causing permanent damage.
+This ultimately increases chances of survival and total recovery.

 Common Signs Of Sepsis

 - Loss of appetite

 - Abdominal pain

 According to the CEO of the UK Sepsis Trust, Dr Ron Daniels who is a frontline consultant, a patient has more than an 80% survival rate when diagnosed and treated within the first one hour following presentation with sepsis.
 However, after the sixth hour, the survival rate plummets to 30%.
 Actually, about four out of every 10 people who suffer sepsis will die if there is delayed diagnosis and treatment.